rsaggio87/LeaveOutTwoWay/README.md

+Leave Out estimates in two fixed effects models as described in Kline, Saggio and Sølvsten (2018) - KSS henceforth.

 # Current Release (Version 2.0 - Updated on August 20th 2018)

  * Added option to estimate (Bii,Pii) using Random Projections methods that build on the Johnson Lindestrauss Lemma - See Appendix B of KSS.